-To avoid degeneracies common to other methods the D-PMP

-particles via a diverse selection step favoring states which minimally distort the current RMP messages.
-The algorithm, outlined in Fig. 3.1, naturally encourages diversity by preserving solutions near multiple local optima thereby enabling D-PMP to reason more globally than other methods.
+To avoid degeneracies common to other methods we construct a diverse selection step which favors particles that minimally distort the current RMP messages.
+Our algorithm diverse particle max-product (D-PMP) as outlined in Fig. 3.1, naturally encourages diversity by preserving solutions near multiple local optima.

-Diverse PMP discards states that are not necessary to retain accurate message approximations by selecting the subset of particles that minimize distortion from the RMP messages m.
+Diverse PMP discards states that are not necessary to retain accurate message approximations by selecting the subset of particles that minimize distortion from the RMP messages (3.11).
 In Section 3.2.1 we present a distortion measure that yields a submodular optimization, with an efficient greedy approximation and a multiplicative optimality bound.
 We also consider a formulation based on minimizing maximum message distortions (Sec.
 3.2.2) which has shown good empirical results, but analysis is more difficult than for the submodular formulation.